Aliases for SLC1A5 Gene

 GeneCards Summary for SLC1A5 Gene

-SLC1A5 (Solute Carrier Family 1 (Neutral Amino Acid Transporter), Member 5) is a Protein Coding gene.
-Diseases associated with SLC1A5 include lacrimal gland adenocarcinoma and lacrimal gland adenoid cystic carcinoma.
-Among its related pathways are Central carbon metabolism in cancer and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include receptor activity and amino acid transmembrane transporter activity.
-An important paralog of this gene is SLC1A3.
+SLC1A5 (Solute Carrier Family 1 Member 5) is a Protein Coding gene.
+Diseases associated with SLC1A5 include Hartnup Disorder and Placental Choriocarcinoma.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include amino acid transmembrane transporter activity.
+An important paralog of this gene is SLC1A4.